rav2u/ryan-test/plans/email.md

-Send email to Kase
-Send email to Milos
-Send email to Coworkers
+Send emails to Kase, Milos, and Coworkers.